 - When a smoke alarm sounds, get outside and stay outside.

-In this Dan Doofus video, NFPA is reminding you to make sure you have enough smoke alarms in your home, test them monthly and replace them every 10 years.
+NFPA's Dan Doofus reminds you to have enough smoke alarms in your home, test them monthly, and replace them every 10 years.

 - In 2009-2013, smoke alarms sounded in more than half (53%) of the home fires reported to U.S. fire departments.

 - Three of every five home fire deaths resulted from fires in homes with no smoke alarms (38%) or no working smoke alarms (21%).

 - No smoke alarms were present in almost two out of every five (38%) home fire deaths.

 - The death rate per 100 reported home fires was more than twice as high in homes that did not have any working smoke alarms compared to the rate in homes with working smoke alarms (1.18 deaths vs. 0.53 deaths per 100 fires).